hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Stake

+Community Stake is a feature whereby COMMUNITY ADMINS allow MEMBER PROFILES' ADDRESSES (?) to deposit Ethereum into a smart contract in exchange for ERC1155 tokens.
+The received tokens are considered "stake."

+Stake is used for GATING content and features across a COMMUNITY FORUM.

 ### Subscription

 SEe NOTIFICATIONS.

+### Template

+Used for THREADS within TOPICS.

 ### Thread

-A thread is a post made via the Common forum app, on top of which COMMENTS and REACTIONS may be created.
+A thread is a post made via the Common FORUM app, on top of which COMMENTS and REACTIONS may be created.
 May LINK to other THREADS and PROPOSALS, or own a POLL.

 <!-- TODO: Improve "is a post" language. -->

 ### Topic

-A topic is a sub-section of a COMMUNITY forum.
+A topic is a sub-section of a COMMUNITY FORUM.
 It may be GATED or require PERMISSIONS to participate in.

 <!-- TODO: Investigate GATING and PERMISSIONS -->